simp/pupmod-simp-pki/REFERENCE.md

 Data type: `Array[String]`

-Module path to look in for the CA certs
+Modulepath to look in for the CA certs.
+Normally this is a special modulepath outside of the normal $codedir.
+The full path can be found in the `environment.conf` or through `puppet config print modulepath`

 Default value: [
     "puppet:///modules/${module_name}/keydist/cacerts",